dilsonpereira/chinese-postman-problem/README.md

 ./chinese -f <inputFile>
 ```
 ## File format:
 The first two lines give n (number of vertices) and m (number of edges).
-Each of the next m lines has a tuple (u, v [, c]) representing an edge, where u and v are the endpoints (0-based indexing) of the edge and c is its cost.
+Each of the next m lines has a tuple (u, v, c) representing an edge, where u and v are the endpoints (0-based indexing) of the edge and c is its cost.

 Sample input:
 ```